Close Menu

 His non-executive activities include chairing the UN Environment Finance Initiative in the run up to the Paris conference.
 He was a trustee and chaired the endowment fund for NESTA, the innovation charity.
 He was a non-executive and chaired the Public Interest Committee at KPMG.

-Amongst his current activities, he leads the Tomorrow’s Investor programme for the RSA, is Chair of Ownership Capital B.V., and Chair the advisory board for Sarasin’s Climate Active fund.
+Amongst his current activities, he leads the Tomorrow’s Investor programme for the RSA, is advisory Chair of Ownership Capital B.V., and of the Taskforce for Green and Sustainable Finance in Scotland.

-He was a Visiting Professor and is now a Fellow at Cambridge University, His books have been translated into five languages.
+He was Pembroke Visiting Professor, and is now a Fellow at Cambridge University, His books have been translated into five languages.

 David Teece, PhD